John asked if I fancied going sailing. He had to ask? That’s a given.

 We had a good breeze but with only the small jib set we had trouble tacking.
 A combination of the wind on the topsides, the waves hitting the bow and our lack of speed meant the boat would refuse to go through the wind onto the opposite tack.
 Being devious and having often sailed under jib alone I had a suggestion – tack by gybing, which works but loses you a lot of ground.

-Just for fun we decided to see how the Bimini top worked.
+Just for fun, we decided to see how the Bimini top worked.
 Before you ask, no I’d never heard of a Bimini top before either.
-It’s a giant sun shade for the cockpit which you can have set up event when you are sailing.
-With a bit of head scratching we got it set up.
+It’s a giant sunshade for the cockpit which you can have set up even when you are sailing.
+With a bit of head-scratching we got it set up.